Are GMOs necessary to feed the world?

 - Are organic foods healthier than conventional foods?

-- Do GMO crops improve crop yields?
+- Can genetic engineering improve crop yields?

-- Where are GMOs grown and banned?
+- Where are GMO crops and animals approved and banned?

 - Viewpoint: We should just retire the whole ‘feed the world’ thing when it comes to promoting GMOs Mark Brazeau, July 18, 2018